-The Corporate Whistleblowing Channel fully complies with the applicable data protection rules; particularly with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (hereinafter, "General Data Protection Regulation" or "GDPR") and with its implementing rules, both in Europe and in Spain, and particularly with Organic Law 3/2018, of 5 December, on Protection of Personal Data ("Organic Law on Protection of Personal Data and Guarantee of Digital Rights").
+The Internal Reporting System and in particular, the Corporate Whistleblowing Channel, fully comply with the applicable data protection rules; particularly with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (hereinafter, "General Data Protection Regulation" or "GDPR") and with its implementing rules, both in Europe and in Spain, and particularly with Organic Law 3/2018, of 5 December, on Protection of Personal Data ("Organic Law on Protection of Personal Data and Guarantee of Digital Rights").

-Likewise, and without yet being transposed, Coral Homes Group has also taken Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019 on the protection of persons who report breaches of Union law into consideration.
+Likewise, the Coral Homes Group has taken into consideration both Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019 on the protection of persons who report breaches of Union Law and also Law 2/2023, of 20 February, governing the protection of persons reporting on regulatory breaches and the fight against corruption.

-Furthermore, in compliance with the duty of disclosure which falls on the Controllers of personal data and the commitment to due diligence, Coral Homes Group makes the Privacy Policy of the Corporate Whistleblowing Channel available to the whistleblowers and to any other interested party.
-This Policy may be consulted at the web pages: https://coralhomes.integrityline.com/ and https://servihabitat.integrityline.com/ (can be viewed by all users at the top of the web page).
-In accordance with art.
-13 of the GDPR and art.
-11 of the Organic Law on Protection of Personal Data and Guarantee of Digital Rights, the aforementioned Policy sets out detailed information on the processing of personal data in the framework of the Corporate Whistleblowing Channel.
+Furthermore, in compliance with the duty of disclosure which falls on the Controllers of personal data and the commitment to due diligence, the Coral Homes Group makes the Privacy Policy of the Corporate Whistleblowing Channel available to the whistleblowers and to any other interested party.
+This Policy may be consulted at the web pages: https://coralhomes.integrityline.com/ and <a href="http